Haufe-Lexware/Scss-Styleguide/README.md

 -----------

 ### Block, Element, Modifier / Scalable and modular architecture for CSS
-I love both methods.
-Above all SMACSS is a must read for every frontend-developer, which want to write scalable frontends.
-Jonathan Snook is the author and he wrote all his experience in a little book.
-Combine these two methods is the best way for me to handle naming.
+I love both ways.
+However, SMACSS is a must read for every frontend-developer who wants to write scalable front-ends.
+Jonathan Snook is the author and he wrote down everything about his experience in a book.
+Combining these two methods is the best way for me to handle naming conventions.

 ```sass
 // Layouts